DIKU-EDU/uldp16/material/unix-like-data-processing.md

 alphabetic characters.

-5. The range `[z-a]` contains no characters because the character code for `z` is smaller than the character code for `a`.
+5. The range `[z-a]` contains no characters because the character code for `z` is larger than the character code for `a`.

 > **TIP** If you want to quickly find the character code of a particular
 > character, right-click in your Internet browser, e.g. Google Chrome, and